Hexagram 63既濟After Completion

 — Legge (1882)

-Line 2 is the centered position inside the lower trigram and the line at which a small but consequential loss occurs after the configuration has completed.
-The carriage-screen — 茀 — was the curtained covering that allowed a noblewoman to travel publicly without being seen.
-To lose it is to lose a particular kind of decorum-protecting infrastructure.
+Line 2 is the centred position inside the lower trigram, and the point at which a small but real loss shows up after the arrangement has settled.
+The carriage-screen — 茀 — was the curtained cover that let a noblewoman travel in public without being seen.
+To lose it is to lose a particular kind of protection.
 The instruction is unusual: 勿逐 — do not pursue.
-The screen will come back of its own accord in seven days.
-The cycle that produced the loss will produce its own correction.
+The screen returns on its own in seven days.
+The same cycle that produced the loss will produce its own correction.

-In a decision context this is the line that names the post-launch moment when something small breaks — a key contributor takes leave, a tool stops working, a quarterly cadence skips — and the temptation is to immediately chase the broken thing back into place.
-The line says no. Inside an After Completion configuration, the system is still settling.
-Some of what looks broken is just the new equilibrium displacing the old one, and chasing it will surface effort that the equilibrium would have produced for free in another cycle.
+In a decision this is the moment just after things settle when something small drops away — a friendship goes quiet after the wedding, a household routine lapses after the move, one healthy habit slips after the goal is met — and the urge is to chase the missing thing straight back into place.
+The line says no. The arrangement is still settling.
+Some of what looks broken is only the new balance displacing the old one, and chasing it spends effort the balance would have supplied for free a cycle later.
 Wait the seven days.
-Watch what returns.
+Watch what comes back.

-The practical version for operators: when something goes missing after a successful project ships, distinguish between losses that are structural (the configuration cannot function without them) and losses that are circumstantial (the configuration produced them and will produce their replacement).
-Most post-completion losses are the second kind.
-The discipline is to refuse the reflexive pursuit and to let the system show what it actually needs.
-The line is not naming passivity.
-It is naming a specific patience — one rotation of the calendar before any replacement is committed.
+The practical version: when something goes missing after a hard-won result holds, sort the loss into two kinds.
+Structural losses are the ones the arrangement genuinely cannot function without.
+Circumstantial losses are the ones the arrangement itself threw off and will replace on its own.
+Most losses just after completion are the second kind.
+The discipline is to refuse the reflexive chase and let the situation show what it actually needs.
+This is not passivity.
+It is a specific patience — one turn of the calendar before you commit to any replacement.

 高宗伐鬼方,三年克之。小人勿用。